BlockchainAsset/Splitter/README.md

 For more info on that, you can go to: [Truffle Configuration](https://truffleframework.com/docs/advanced/configuration)

+3. Now start your blockchain using:

+`ganache-cli --host 0.0.0.0`

-3. After that, please unlock your Ether Wallet Account to Deploy this contract in the desired network
+If you are running your own blockchain/using test blockchain, please don't forget to unlock your Ether Wallet Account to Deploy this contract in the desired network

 4. Then using `truffle migrate` you can deploy the contract.